 To define what a clinical supervision contract is I'm going to start with the American Counseling Association.
 The ACA division Association for Counselor Education and Supervision (ACES), developed ACES Best Supervision Practices.
-It's important to know those national standards as well as specific licensing laws.
-ACES defines a contract as:
+The best practices for a supervision contract are:

-Unfortunately, the first time many counseling graduate students hear about the contract is when they have already decided on a particular clinical supervisor.
-Often they are just grateful they have found a supervisor.
-They sign without thinking about the consequences.
+And so, the first time many counseling graduate students hear about the contract is when they have already decided on a particular clinical supervisor.
+Unfortunately, they often sign without thinking about the consequences.
+After all, they're just grateful they have found a supervisor!

 What should be included in a clinical supervision contract?

-In Texas when you turn in your initial application, you aren't required to have a job yet.
-Will you supervisor allow you to be unemployed for a few months?
+For example, in Texas when you turn in your initial application, you aren't required to have a job yet.
+Will you supervisor allow you to wait a few months for a job to open up?
 What if you quit your job?
-What if you get fired?
+What if your job terminates your employment?

 Other things to look for on your contract are:

 - Will the supervisor incorporate multicultural competencies into supervision?